Agricultural Related Employment for Job Seekers, Migrant Seasonal Farm Workers, and Foreign Labor: H-2A & H-2B

 All IDES offices coordinate with partner organizations, public and private groups providing similar services, for MSFW program support.
 For further assistance, contact United Migrant Opportunity Services, our primary partner.

-Illinois State Monitor Advocate Services:
+Illinois State Monitor Advocate System:

 - Consults with various divisions of the agency to ensure accurate reporting of MSFW data.